isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 Holes on the sides will allow significant water to accumulate at the bottom of the containers creating a breeding environment for mosquitoes.
 2. Keep gutters unclogged and clean.

 Always ensure your downspouts are draining properly without leaving clogs in the drainage area.
 3. Keep swimming pools clean and chlorinated.
 Even when not in use, keep the pools chlorinated.
 4. Ornamental and fish ponds should regularly be aerated to ensure water keeps moving, this discourages mosquitoes from laying eggs.
-You can alternatively restock the fish pond with mosquito
+You can alternatively restock the fish pond with mosquito-eating fish.
-- eating fish.

 ##  **Summary**

 Are mosquito repellant plugins safe to use?
 Sure, they're!
 But we have also seen the impact they can cause when you fail to follow instructions.

 I would advise you consider mosquito plugin repellents when shopping for such products, they are surely worth the shot!